Robert N. Thompson

 Robert Norman Thompson OC (May 17, 1914 – November 16, 1997) was a Canadian politician, chiropractor, and educator.
 He was born in Duluth, Minnesota, to Canadian parents and moved to Canada in 1918 with his family.
 Raised in Alberta, he graduated from the Palmer School of Chiropractic in 1939 and worked as a chiropractor and then as a teacher before serving in the Royal Canadian Air Force during World War II.

-Early political career
+Early life

+Thompson was born in Duluth, the son of Hannah (Olufson) and Theodore O. Thompson.
+His family was Lutheran, of Norwegian descent.
 Thompson supported the Social Credit Party of Alberta from its creation.
 His age prevented him from running as a candidate in the 1935 provincial election.
 Instead he became youth leader of the party.

 Ethiopia

 In 1944, Thompson was sent to Ethiopia to serve as the founding commander of the Imperial Ethiopian Air Force and head up nation's air force academy.
 He became a confidant of Emperor Haile Selassie I and, after the war, became deputy minister of education and helped to rebuild the nation's public school system.